BradHutchings/Mmojo-Server/deploy/200-Windows-WSL/README.md

 - [03.
 Mount Mmojo Share](03-Mount-Mmojo-Share.md) - If you have a Mmojo Share, mount it.
 - [04.
 Download Models](04-Download-Models.md) - Download models for use with Mmojo Server from Hugging Face, or copy from your Mmojo Share.
 - [05.
 Download Mmojo Server](05-Download-Mmojo-Server.md) - Download Mmojo Server from Hugging Face and install it.
 - [06.
-Control Mmojo Server](06-Control-Mmojo-Server.md) - Choose model, start Mmojo Server, stop Mmojo Server.
+Test Mmojo Server](06-Test-Mmojo-Server.md) - Choose model, start Mmojo Server, stop Mmojo Server.
 - [07.
 Autostart Mmojo Server](07-Autostart-Mmojo-Server.md) - Choose model, start Mmojo Server, stop Mmojo Server.
   <br/><br/>